 We dug a little deeper to find out where to get the squeakiest of curds on what days.
 You’re welcome!

-curd day is Tuesday.
-Each week they offer a different type of cheese curd, depending on what they’ve cutting that day.
+Oak Groves Cheese curd day is Tuesday.
+Each week they offer a different type of cheese curd, depending on what they’ve been cutting that day.
 They alternate between offering coloured curds and white curds depending on the week.
 While you’re there be sure to also try their Havarti with Dill!

-in Norfolk County, there is no set curd day yet but they are working on one!
-Currently, you’re best bet is to visit on Tuesday or Wednesday.
+At Jensen Cheese in Norfolk County, there is no set curd day yet but they are working on one!
+Currently, your best bet is to visit on Tuesday or Wednesday.
 While you’re there, go beyond the curd and pick up their marble cheese, it is a favourite among their customers!

 EVERY DAY, ‘CEPT SUNDAY

-, they’re cutting curds every day.
+At Thornloe Cheese, they’re cutting curds every day.
 The freshest curds will be at their Northern Ontario shop, but you can get them all across the province.
-This farmer-owned cheese plant has been produced outstanding curds and cheddar cheese for nearly 70 years in Temiskaming, Ontario.
+This farmer-owned cheese plant has been producing outstanding curds and cheddar cheese for nearly 70 years in Temiskaming, Ontario.
 We really love their dill flavoured curds!

 Can’t get enough curds?